 At Kelley/Uustal we understand truck accident injuries and lawsuits in the state of Florida, our Fort Lauderdale truck accident attorneys are here to help you and your loved ones get justice you deserve.
 We can help you figure out if you have a truck accident claim, what steps you will need to take and who is liable for your injuries.
 Don’t hesitate to call our firm and ask for a free consultation.

 How A Fort Lauderdale Truck Accident Attorney Can Help

 Anyone injured in a trucking accident in the Fort Lauderdale area should know where to turn for legal counsel.
-Fort Lauderdale truck accident lawyers at Kelley/Uustal have extensive experience in handling all manners of personal injury claims in Florida, including tractor-trailer accidents.
-We offer free case evaluations to new clients, so reach out to our team to schedule a meeting with one of our attorneys.
+Fort Lauderdale truck accident lawyers at Kelley/Uustal have extensive experience in handling all manners of truck accident injury claims in Florida, including tractor-trailer and semi-truck crashes.
+We offer free case evaluations to new clients, so reach out to our team to schedule a meeting with one of our Fort Lauderdale trucking accident attorneys.
 We will review the facts of your case and let you know what kind of compensation you could expect, including medical expenses, pain and suffering, lost income, and property damage.